Mary MacKillop: Return from Rome

 Although still living through alms, the Josephite sisters had been very successful.
 In South Australia, they had schools in many country towns including, Willunga, Willochra, Yarcowie, Mintaro, Auburn, Jamestown, Laura, Sevenhill, Quorn, Spalding, Georgetown, Robe, Pekina, Appila and several others.
 MacKillop continued her work for the Josephites in Sydney and tried to provide as much support as possible for those in South Australia.
 In 1883 the order was successfully established at Temuka in New Zealand, where MacKillop stayed for over a year.
-In 1889 it was also established in the Australian state of Victoria.
+In 1880, sisters from Perthville opened a boarding school in Whanganui.
+In 1889 the community was also established in the Australian state of Victoria.

 During all these years MacKillop assisted Mother Bernard with the management of the Sisters of St Joseph.
 She wrote letters of support, advice and encouragement or just to keep in touch.
 By 1896, MacKillop was back in South Australia, visiting fellow sisters in Port Augusta, Burra, Pekina, Kapunda, Jamestown and Gladstone.
 That same year, she travelled again to New Zealand, spending several months in Port Chalmers and Arrowtown in Otago.
 During her time in New Zealand with the Sisters of St Joseph, a school was established in Arrowtown, near Queenstown, South Island.
 Located in the grounds of St Patrick's Church, the small yellow cottage now known as Mary MacKillop cottage was originally built as a miner's house around 1870.
-It was bought by the church and incorporated into the church school in 1882 and then in 1897, MacKillop had the cottage and some of the school converted to a convent for the Sisters of St Joseph of the Sacred Heart who worked in New Zealand and Australia.
+It was bought by the church and incorporated into the church school in 1882 and then in 1897, MacKillop had the cottage and some of the school converted to a convent for the Sisters of St Joseph of the Sacred Heart who worked in New Zealand.

 In 1897, Bishop Maher of Port Augusta arranged for the Sisters of St Joseph to take charge of the St Anacletus Catholic Day School at Petersburg (now Peterborough).
 MacKillop founded a convent and base for the Sisters of St Joseph in Petersburg on 16 January 1897.
 "On January 16th, 1897, the founder of the Sisters of St Joseph of the Sacred Heart, Mother Mary of the Cross, arrived in Petersburg to take over the school.
 She was accompanied by fellow Sisters Benizi (who was placed in charge of the school), M. Joseph, Clotilde and Aloysius Joseph.
 They were met at the station by the priest Norton who took them to the newly blessed convent, purchased for them on Railway Terrace."
 The property at 40 Railway Terrace is identified as the convent by a plaque placed by the Catholic diocese of Peterborough.